turingschool/curriculum/source/projects/headcount.markdown

 # => ['the top district name', 0.123]
 ```

 Where `0.123` is their average percentage growth across years.
+If there are three years of proficiency data, that's `((year 2 - year 1) + (year 3 - year 2))/2`.

 ##### Finding multiple leaders

-Let's say we want to be able to find several top districts:
+Let's say we want to be able to find several top districts using the same calculations:

 ```
 ha.top_statewide_testing_year_over_year_growth(:top => 3, :subject => :math) # => [['top district name', growth_1],['second district name', growth_2],['third district name', growth_3]]
 ```

-Where `growth_1` through `3` represents their average growth between years.
+Where `growth_1` through `growth_3` represents their average growth across years.

-##### Across subjects
+##### Across all subjects

+What about growth across all three subject areas?

 ```
 ha.top_statewide_testing_year_over_year_growth